Eating for two - Nutrition for pregnancy

 What else can I do to improve my digestion?

 It's important for your food to be enjoyed if the Spleen is to benefit.
 This means no eating on the run or in front of the television.
 Eating with family and friends is what's required.
 Eating at regular times is important as is eating a varied diet.
 If you find yourself eating the same thing every day it's a sure sign your Spleen needs strengthening.
 It's best to avoid late meals and breakfast can be the biggest meal of the day if you can stomach it.

 Your bub enjoys Spleen strengthening food too

-Interestingly from a Chinese perspective a Child's Spleen Qi is not fully developed until the age of seven so they too should follow a Spleen diet to ensure they grow up with a strong digestive system.
-This means all their food should be relatively bland be cooked and served warm have a natural sweet flavour but contain no added sugar consist mainly of vegetables and fruit and grains followed by meat.
+Interestingly from a Chinese perspective, a Child's Spleen Qi is not fully developed until the age of seven so they too should follow a Spleen diet to ensure they grow up with a strong digestive system.
+This means all their food should be relatively bland be cooked and served warm have a naturally sweet flavour but contain no added sugar consist mainly of vegetables and fruit and grains followed by meat.
 Broths are wonderful for babies and children especially when you can make the base and then throw different vegetables in and blend it up.
 Ensuring your child develops a strong Spleen will really put them in a good position as far as their health goes for life.
 Avoiding sweets will be the biggest challenge but one worth taking on.